jinsingsangsung/ControllableGarmentTransfer/README.md

 Also, download the dataset from [here](http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion/InShopRetrieval.html) and place it under the data directory of *dressing-in-order*.
 There is an empty folder with differnet names that indicate where to place dataset at.

 ### Environment setup (optional)
+Under gan-inversion directory, you will see environment.yaml file.
+Use conda to install environments used for the experiment.

 ## Run the code